Originals crush Phoenix to secure first win

 - Benny Howell impressed with the ball for Phoenix, taking 3-21, including back-to-back wickets of Laurie Evans and Max Holden.

-- Mir's innings included five fours and one six off just 14 balls in a 46-run stand with Jamie Overton (22 from 13).
+- Mir's innings included five fours and one six and came off just 14 balls in a 46-run stand with Jamie Overton (22 from 13).

-- The Pakistan leg spinner then had a mixed night in the field, taking 2-27 but dropping two catches.
+- The Pakistan leg-spinner then had a mixed night in the field, taking 2-27 but dropping two catches.

-- It is the first time both home sides have won on the same day in this year's Hundred, after Originals women beat Phoenix by five wickets in the early game.
+- This marked the first time both home sides have won on the same day in this year's Hundred, after Originals women beat Phoenix by five wickets in the early game.

 'Really good performance' - what they said